Hope in the depths of poverty

 Advocate for Asha

-You can advocate for Asha: talk to your church, school, colleagues or friendship groups, and encourage them to raise money or support us in other ways.
+You can advocate for Asha: talk to your school, community group, colleagues or friendship groups, and encourage them to raise money or support us in other ways.

 Volunteer for Asha

-Whether you’re on your own or in a school or church group, we need all the help you can offer.
+Whether you’re on your own or in a school or community group, we need all the help you can offer.
 You don’t have to be skilled in anything, just have a loving heart.

 How can you help?